intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 assign b = b_temp;
 ```

 This feels like it should execute pretty much the exact same way as the original design.
-All we've done is moved some of the logic and assignments outside of the always_comb block, and if we think about this in terms of hardware then it looks liek the same & operation should exist.
+All we've done is moved some of the logic and assignments outside of the always_comb block, and if we think about this in terms of hardware then it looks like the same & operation should exist.

 Unfortunately, the SystemVerilog LRM says otherwise!
 The rules we need to be aware of to understand the behavior here are:

 - The blocking assignments inside the `always_comb` block will execute in order relative to each other.
-- The `always_comb` block will "re-execute" to signals referenced within that block (the senstivity list).
+- The `always_comb` block will "re-execute" to signals referenced within that block (the sensitivity list).

 There's something subtle missing here: notice that there's no requirement that the `assign` statements update at the "right" time during the `always_comb` block execution.
 That's right, we can "execute" these lines in pretty much any order as long as the three lines inside the `always_comb` block happen in order relative to each other.
 The `assign` statements can happen whenever, including in-between lines within the `always_comb` block, but not necessarily.